pcuzner/ceph-ansible-copilot/README.md

 A more detailed demo can be found on my [blog](http://opensource-storage.blogspot.co.nz/2017/12/want-to-install-ceph-but-afraid-of.html) and there are some screenshots showing the welcome page across the major distros in the screenshots folder.

 ## Features
+### 0.9.6
+- Added support for container based deployments
+- minor UI tweaks (Credentials validation page)
+- callback options that may be present in ansible.cfg are temporarily removed to prevent conflicts

 ### 0.9.5
 - Added ssh credentials workflow
   - hosts selected are checked for passwordless ssh access (root only at the moment)